Rubery Book Awards | Book Contest

 Independent Publishing and Self Publishing

 Sometimes the terms independent publishing and self publishing are closely associated.
 However, there are quite a few independent publishers who publish in the traditional way.
 In these instances the only things in common with a self publisher is a small budget!
 There are a number of reputable and well-respected independent publishers.
+Both types of publishing require a lot of hard work to publicise books and create a well known and reliable source of good quality books.

 To name a few independent press: